This website uses cookies to improve your experience.

 YES.
 A modern-day Article V Convention can't throw out the Bill of Rights or draft a whole new Constitution.
 There are numerous protections in place to ensure that a convention stays within its bounds.
 Take a few minutes to look through the below resources and make sure all your questions are answered.

 Have additional concerns?
-Contact Us.
+Take a look at our Frequently Asked Questions or Contact Us.

 Safeguards in the Constitution